xTool F1 Ultra Review – Dual Fiber and Diode Laser

 And the engraving is just gorgeous – one of my more successful engravings right off the bed.
 Settings were Power 100 speed 80 Pass 2, lines 300, then a cleanup pass of the same design (my default cleanup pass is Power 20, speed 4000, Pass 1-3 depending how much it needs).

-Since I’m on a budget, I went very conservative with testing a sterling silver cut and tried it on 30 gauge (0.225 mm) dead soft sterling silver for this.
+Since I’m on a budget, I started off very conservative with testing a sterling silver cut and tried it on 30 gauge (0.225 mm) dead soft sterling silver for this.

 I managed to cut a 3/4 inch circle with hole in a minute including engraving time!
 On the first test I almost engraved through to the back of the piece…